-- 1. Maintaining program accreditation by Texas Higher Education Coordinating Board (THECB), the American Society of Health-System Pharmacist (ASHP), Accreditation Council for Pharmacy Education (ACPE) and the Southern Association of College and Schools Commission on Colleges (SACSCOC). - 2.
-Preparing students for certification and entry level into practice as a pharmacy technician. - 3.
-Advocating a comprehensive approach to client/patient care through use of the safe procedures and processes. - 4.
+- 1. Maintaining program approval by the Texas Higher Education Coordinating Board (THECB) and accreditation from the American Society of Health-System Pharmacist (ASHP), the Accreditation Council for Pharmacy Education (ACPE), and the Southern Association of College and Schools Commission on Colleges (SACSCOC). - 2.
+Preparing students for certification and entrance into practice as a pharmacy technician. - 3.
+Advocating a comprehensive approach to client/patient care through use of safe procedures and processes. - 4.
 Developing a curriculum that reflects advances in the pharmacy technology, current health trends and changes in individual family and community systems.